 You’ll have to accept a limited scope for return, but the value of your money should be protected.
 Diversification of the bonds in your portfolio can help your money work in the best way for your goals, allowing you to take advantage of market trends.

-Your level or risk
+Your level of risk

-But if you’re investing for the long-term and can afford to take on more risk, you could make your money work harder for you in riskier assets like equities.
+If you’re investing for the long-term and can afford to take on more risk, you could make your money work harder for you in riskier assets like equities.

-The more risk you take with your money, the more return you can expect – although the further your investments can also fall.
+The more risk you take with your money, the more return you can hope to expect – although the further your investments can also fall.
 This is because your investments will have the time to recover from any short-term fluctuations and benefit from long-term growth trends.

 How to invest in a bond

-Finding the right balance between risk and return can be complex, and keeping on top of the financial chatter to predict any movement in interest rates can be time consuming.
+Finding the right balance between risk and return can be complex, and keeping on top of the financial chatter to predict any movement in interest rates can be time-consuming.

 As an asset class, bonds are the basic building blocks to any investment portfolio.
 If used correctly, can help an investor achieve their financial goals.
 But it can be tough integrating bonds into a diversified portfolio, ensuring they complement the dynamics of your other investments.